 The Ventura County Community College District is committed to maintaining a learning and working environment that is free from sexual harassment.
 Any suggestions or implications of a sexual nature and any conduct that is demeaning to another's gender, including behavioral, verbal, symbolic, electronic, or pictorial gestures that make others uncomfortable, are unacceptable.
 Sexual harassment is a violation of one's personal rights and is unlawful conduct on the basis of both federal and state legislation.
-Faculty who have questions should contact either Damien Pena at (805) 289-6113, Mary Jones at (805) 289-6346 or David Bransky at (805) 289-6153 [See Board Policy Manual, available in the college library and on the district website.]
+Faculty who have questions should contact either Damien Pena at (805) 289-6113 or Mary Jones at (805) 289-6346.
+See Board Policy Manual, available in the college library and on the district website.]